FlosMume/cpp-cuda-deepvision-rtx-starter/README.md

-# DeepVision-RTX Starter (Enhanced NVIDIA-Style README)
+# DeepVision-RTX Starter

-This is an upgraded, NVIDIA-grade README combining:
+This is an enhanced README combining:
 - GitHub-friendly formatting
 - Technical deep dive
 - ASCII diagrams